-Attn: Jean-Pierre Simard, Senior Contracts Officer
+Attn: Mike Pignat, Procurement/Contracts Officer

-11. Limitation of Expenditure
+13. Limitation of Expenditure

-- 1) Canada's total liability to the Contractor under the Contract must not exceed \$ .
+- 1) Canada's total liability to the Contractor under the Contract must not exceed \$ (to be completed upon award of contract).
 Customs duties are excluded and Goods and Services Tax or Harmonized Sales Tax is extra, if applicable. - 2) No increase in the total liability of Canada or in the price of the Work resulting from any design changes, modifications or interpretations of the Work, will be authorized or paid to the Contractor unless these design changes, modifications or interpretations have been approved, in writing, by the Contracting Authority before their incorporation into the Work.
 The Contractor must not perform any work or provide any service that would result in Canada's total liability being exceeded before obtaining the written approval of the Contracting Authority.
 The Contractor must notify the Contracting Authority in writing as to the adequacy of this sum: - a) when it is 75 percent committed, or - b) four (4) months before the contract expiry date, or - c) as soon as the Contractor considers that the contract funds provided are inadequate for the completion of the Work, whichever comes first.